katkapsasky/cakes-and-bakes/TESTING.md

 - Users cannot submit an empty form
 - Users must enter valid email addresses

-PP3 (Python-only):
-- Users must enter a valid letter/word/string when prompted
-- Users must choose from a specific list only

 Django:
 - Users cannot brute-force a URL to navigate to a restricted page
 - Users cannot perform CRUD functionality while logged-out
 - User-A should not be able to manipulate data belonging to User-B, or vice versa
 - Non-Authenticated users should not be able to access pages that require authentication
 - Standard users should not be able to access pages intended for superusers

-You'll want to test all functionality on your application, whether it's a standard form, or uses CRUD functionality for data manipulation on a database.
-Make sure to include the `required` attribute on any form-fields that should be mandatory.
-Try to access various pages on your site as different user types (User-A, User-B, guest user, admin, superuser).

-You should include any manual tests performed, and the expected results/outcome.

 Defensive programming was manually tested with the below user acceptance testing: